-This summer, the Jewish Historical Museum will be transformed temporarily into a cinema from the 1920s and ’30s.
+Until November 22, 2020, the Jewish Historical Museum will be transformed temporarily into a cinema from the 1920s and ’30s.
 The exhibition Charlotte Salomon in close-up explores the influence of film on Charlotte Salomon’s gesamtkunstwerk Life? or Theatre?
 A Singspiel.

 Charlotte Salomon (1917- 1943) was born into a Jewish family in Berlin, where she studied art.
 She created her ‘multi-media’ masterpiece, which comprises hundreds of gouache drawings, in the South of France after fleeing Nazi Germany.
 She was arrested in 1943 and deported to Auschwitz, where she was murdered soon after her arrival.
 Her parents found Life? or Theatre? in the South of France in 1947.
 It was later published and adapted for cinema and has since become world famous, delighting and moving generations of readers ever since.

 Join us for a virtual tour of 'Charlotte Salomon in close-up'.
 Curator Mirjam Knotter takes you through this extraordinary exhibition, which had to close two hours after opening because of the measures regarding the corona virus.
 Can't wait to see it in real life?
 When the museum opens again, the exhibition will be on until the end of November in the Jewish Historical Museum!

 Berlin and Film

 Salomon grew up in a cultured environment, filled with art and music.
 Her native Berlin was a centre of artistic creativity and exploration of the relatively new medium of film.
 Directors and set designers experimented with new forms of storytelling, providing the public with unprecedented visual experiences.
 Charlotte Salomon loved to go to the cinema, and its influence resonates in Life? or Theatre? in many ways.